Egg & Sperm Fertilisation with IVF: Immature & Mature Eggs

 Normal fertilisation

 Following insemination, we can tell if a sperm has successfully fertilised an egg by looking for special structures inside the egg.
-In the case of normal fertilisation, we will see two distinct circles inside the egg called the pronuclei – these contain DNA from the sperm and egg.
-A second little cell (another polar body) is also released from the egg under the zona pellucida.
-This can be seen the morning after insemination.
+In the case of normal fertilisation, we will see two distinct circles inside the egg called the pronuclei – these contain DNA from the sperm and egg (commonly referred to as 2PN, meaning two pronuclei).
+A second little cell (another polar body) is also released from the egg under the zona pellucida (eggshell).
+This can be seen the morning after insemination (day 1).

 Two polar bodies and two pronuclei